Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Circles in the spectrum and orthogonality

 \section{Circles in the spectrum and orthogonality}

 In this section we characterize operators having the unit circle in their spectra by means of orthogonality (and ``almost orthogonality'') properties of their orbits.
-The next statement is a very general result of this kind.
-Its proof is based on numerical ranges consideration from the previous section.
+We start with the proof of Theorem \ref{main1} stated in the introduction.
+Our arguments will be based on numerical ranges considerations from the previous section.